neve7mind/Basics-of-programming-Cpp-2/Lab01/README.md

 ## Project preview

-In this project, I created a simple-linked list, each node of which stores the data of a certain person: name, height and weight.
+In this project, I created a singly-linked list, each node of which stores the data of a certain person: name, height and weight.
 The set of functions specified in the project objectives was realized.

 ## How did I do it anyway?